georgelzh/Cracking-the-Code-Interview-Solutions/README.md

 # Interview-Preparation
 I have been learning and practicing for code interviews.
-I use the amazing book called "Cracking the Code Interview" by Gayle Laakmann McDowell.
+I am using this amazing book called "Cracking the Code Interview" by Gayle Laakmann McDowell.
 I have my own solutions and the solutions from the book posted here.
 It's all written in python.

+These code might help you understand how these problems can be solved in python.
+I have also written my thoughts on how I tackled these problems and also how the book tackles the problems.
-Thanks to the author for writing this amazing book!
+Thanks to the author for writing this fantastic book!